 Founded in 1992, MCI is a subsidiary of the Telecommunication Company of Iran.
 It has expanded its 3G and 4G networks which were introduced in 2015 and now has coverage in all 1,246 Iranian cities, the first operator to achieve such result.
-MCI has 47 million active users out of the country’s 80 million people and is currently the largest operator in Iran.
-Since January 2018, its CEO is Hamid Farhang.
-Employees are 5,000.
+MCI has 60.79 million active users out of the country’s 83 million people and is currently the largest operator in Iran.
+Since January 2018, its CEO was Hamid Farhang, and on November 30, 2019, Mehdi Akhavan Bahabadi was appointed as the new CEO.
+Its employees are more than 5,000 persons.
 The services provided to subscribers are call transfer, call waiting, caller ID, FDN services, call restriction, fax connection, data services, SMS and VMS systems, and international roaming.
 Its network is available in 1,239 cities in Iran, as well as in 112 foreign countries due to contracts with 271 partner operators.
 MCI is quoted on the Tehran Stock Exchange since August 2013.
 In April 2014 it was valued US$4.3bn.
 Up to 90 percent of MCI’s shares are currently owned by the Telecommunication Company of Iran, and the remaining 10 percent of shares are public at the Tehran Stock Exchange.
 In 2015, MCI launched 3G, and 4G technologies by the new brand Notrino.

 Second comes Irancell.
-Launched in 2005, its CEO is still Alireza Ghalambor Dezfouli.
+Launched in 2005, its CEO was Alireza Ghalambor Dezfouli for 13 years and on February 20, 2019, Dr. Bijan Abbasi Arand was appointed as the successor CEO.
 It has two shareholders: 51 percent is owned by Iran Electronic Development Company (IEDC, which is owned by the religious foundation Bonyad Mostazafan and by Iran Electronics Industries which also signed military contracts) and 49 percent by MTN International (Mauritius) Limited.
 Despite international sanctions, Irancell is said to have been able to obtain US technology.
 In July 2013 Iranian authorities have indicted Irancell on charges of insulting Sunni Muslims in an SMS competition.
 The company reportedly asked subscribers: “Which judge was deceived by the Devil during the time of [the first Shia Imam] Imam Ali?”
 The second choice offered was Omar.
 A prominent Sunni leader in Sistan Baluchistan lodged a formal complaint against Irancell and called on his followers to boycott the company.
 In the indictment, Irancell has been accused of ‘‘violating unity between Shia and Sunnis.’’
 In December 2014 Irancell doubled its prices.
 In July 2016 it was under attack for the leakage of privacy data.
 In November 2017, it was again on the news, when the Minister of Communication Mohammad Javad Jahromi criticised its ads injections through its subscribers.